PsychedPhalanx/LSOAs-England-and-Wales/README.md

 ### **The Rural/Urban Classification**

-This analysis uses the 2011 'Rural-Urban Classification for small area geographies' or RUC for short, as no official classification exists from more recent years.[[9]](https://assets.publishing.service.gov.uk/media/5a7cab23e5274a38e5756044/RUC11user_guide_28_Aug.pdf) The RUC is concerned with Output Areas (OAs), the lowest level of geographical area for census statistics, composed of between 40 and 250 households, which are the subunits of LSOAs. [[1]](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeographies/census2021geographies)
+This analysis uses the 2011 'Rural-Urban Classification for small area geographies' or RUC for short, as no official classification exists from more recent years[[8]](https://assets.publishing.service.gov.uk/media/5a7cab23e5274a38e5756044/RUC11user_guide_28_Aug.pdf).
+The RUC is concerned with Output Areas (OAs), the lowest level of geographical area for census statistics, composed of between 40 and 250 households, which are the subunits of LSOAs [[1]](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeographies/census2021geographies).

-Applied to LSOAs, the RUC places LSOAs into one of eight categories, ordered from 'most urban' to 'most rural', based on the dominant classification of their constituent OAs: [[9]](https://assets.publishing.service.gov.uk/media/5a7cab23e5274a38e5756044/RUC11user_guide_28_Aug.pdf)
+Applied to LSOAs, the RUC places LSOAs into one of eight categories, ordered from 'most urban' to 'most rural', based on the dominant classification of their constituent OAs: [[8]](https://assets.publishing.service.gov.uk/media/5a7cab23e5274a38e5756044/RUC11user_guide_28_Aug.pdf)

 1. Urban (Major Conurbation)
 2. Urban (Minor Conurbation)